 This is one of the movies where Jim Carrey, my personal favourite actor, had shown the world how he can do any kind of role.
 This is one of those rare movies where Jim Carrey has played a serious role.
 This man can act, he simply prefers rubber-faced roles because he’s the god of that territory.
 In Eternal Sunshine of the Spotless Mind Jim Carrey’s shown the world that doing a shy, soft-spoken, regular guy’s role is no great shakes at all.
 Enough of the one-sided praises.
 Kate Winslet has a very interesting role in this one, the kind of character you will love and hate at the same time.
 Kirsten Dunst (a.k.a Mary Jane) is much less annoying here than she was in the Spiderman series.
-Elijah Wood (a.k.a Frodo) plays a little brat carrying a heavy secret … sounds familiar.
+Elijah Wood (a.k.a Frodo) plays a little brat carrying a heavy secret … sounds familiar?
 Mr.Hulk, Mark Ruffalo, is one of the supporting characters in the film, he looks … young.
+Here’s the plot and ending of the movie Eternal Sunshine of the Spotless Mind explained; spoilers ahead.